Star Fleet Battles: Commander's Edition

 Commander's Edition was, effectively, a ground-up rewrite of the rules.
 The old rule-number system was discarded in favor of a completely new alpha-numeric system.
 The three Expansions were scrapped and re-packaged.
 However, other than the new (bigger) reorganized rulebook, the initial 1983 release of the boxed set was mostly unchanged from the Designer's Edition, including the box (later printings labeled it Star Fleet Battles: Volume I).
-The separate Star Fleet Battles Commander's Rulebook was also available for previous owners of Star Fleet Battles.
+The separate Star Fleet Battles Commander's Rulebook was also available for previous owners of Star Fleet Battles, with a Volume II following in 1984.

 Most of the material (including the new empires) from the Expansions was reorganized and released as Volume II.
 The bulk of the fighter rules were in Supplement #1, X-ships (now redone not to be based on ST:TMP and divided into two "generations") were in Supplement #2, and PFs (now renamed as Fast Patrol ships) were in Supplement #3.

 From there, Commander's Edition came out with new products for the next half-decade or so.
 Two Reinforcements packs allowed the purchase of extra counters.
 Volume III added the Interstellar Concordium and the Neo-Tholians, as well as new ships and new concepts (such as heavy fighters).
 Nexus magazine was launched as a house organ for Task Force Games, and featured a regular SFB section which presented new material like scenarios, rules errata, and input and feedback from players.
 Similar material was also published in ADB's in-house (but widely distributed) Starletter newsletter from 1982.

 Of lasting importance was the launch of Captain's Log, a continuing semi-periodical journal dedicated to Star Fleet Battles that is still running.
 It was noteworthy that the game developers at ADB were very receptive to input and feedback from SFB gamers.
 For instance there were complaints that the Hydran Fusion Beam was too weak, and so the game designers changed the rules so that charged Fusion Beams could be held over from turn to turn.
 Another example was the many complaints that Plasma Torpedoes were too unwieldy to use as seeking weapons, and so the rules were amended to allow Plasma Torpedoes to fire as direct-fire weapons (the Plasma Bolt).